Scientific: Allium tuberosum

 USDA 3-11

-Landscape Use: Perennial garden herb in lower desert regions
+Landscape Use: Herb for edible gardens in lower desert regions.

-Growth Habit: Slowly clumps and spread.
-Height is generally under 18".
+Growth Habit: Evergreen to partially deciduous, herbaceous, perennial subshrub.
+Slowly clumps and spread.
+Height is generally under 18 inches.

-Flowers & Fruits: Tiny, star-shaped, white flowers with brown striped tepals appear in loose clusters (umbels to 2" wide) atop leafless 9-18" stems in late summer into fall.
+Flowers & Fruits: Tiny, star-shaped, white flowers with brown striped tepals appear in loose clusters (umbels to 2 inches wide) atop leafless 9 to 18 inch stems in late summer into fall.

-Soil: Does best in low salinity soils heavily amended with organic matter
+Soil: Does best in low salinity soils heavily amended with organic matter, ergo, garden soil conditions are best.

-Propagation: Seed and division of clumping off sets
+Propagation: Seed and division of clumping off sets.
+Dig and divide clumps during late winter and early spring to re-invigorate.

 Additional comments: Garlic chives are perfect for use in uncooked dishes where raw regular garlic might be overwhelming or too spicy.
 Garlic chives do make a very small bulb that can be used like a small green onion.
 Harvest the small bulbs before the flower opens, while it is just a bud for culinary use.

-Special note: Garlic chives WILL reseed and colonize your garden area.
+Special note for avid desert gardeners: Beware!!
+Garlic chives WILL reseed and colonize your garden space.